ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 Surface Wrapping
 ****************

-Geometries migrated from various CAD packages often contain gaps and overlaps between the surfaces due to alogorithm and tolerance differences of the CAD packages.
+Geometries migrated from various CAD packages often contain gaps and overlaps between the surfaces due to algorithm and tolerance differences of the CAD packages.
 Surface wrapping provides the ability to create reliable meshes for such geometries without extensive manual clean up and reduces the time required for preprocessing.

 The :class:`Wrapper <ansys.meshing.prime.Wrapper>` allows you to extract a closed watertight surface used to create a volume mesh from geometry where the inputs: